NSombekke/Logic-LLM/blogpost.md

 >
 >*Remember that U means "until", G means "globally", F means "eventually", which means GF means "infinitely often".*
 >
->*The formula should only contain atomic propositions or operators ||, &, !, X, U, G, F.*
+>*The formula should only contain atomic propositions or operators ||, &, !, U, G, F.*
 >
 >***Options**: The options need to be parsed into traces.
 These traces need to be a list ([]) containing dictionaries for each timestep ({}).
 In each dictionary the state of the corresponding timestep is given.*
 >
 >[Few shot examples]
 >
 >

-Simpler examples may not necessitate contextual information for trace generation, as the LLM is expected to infer when predictes have a mutually exclusive (mutex) relation. (e.g. The predicates sleeping and eating can not hold at the same time) However, as the complexity of trace generation tasks increases, the inclusion of detailed domain descriptions becomes crucial.
-For instance, in scenarios where the LLM needs to understand specific constraints, such as the impossibility of the drone simultaneously occupying the third floor and a particular room on the first floor, prompts enriched with a context are utilized.
-To evaluate the LLM's proficiency in generating traces within predetermined domains, we generated a datasets based on the *drone planning* domain [4].
-This rigorous testing approach ensures thorough assessment of the LLM's capabilities across various levels of complexity and specificity.
+The addition of a context in the prompt is not always necessary for correct LTL generation as the LLM is expected to infer when predictes have a mutually exclusive (mutex) relation (e.g. the predicates sleeping and eating can not hold at the same time).
+However, we are utilizing a drone planning dataset that contains spefic constraints, such as the impossibility of the drone simultaneously occupying the third floor and a particular room on the first floor.
+Therefore prompts enriched with a context are utilized in this study.

 > **Context**:
 >  *Our environment consists of grid-based rooms across multiple floors.
 Each floor features distinct rooms: the first floor has a red room and a yellow room, the second  floor has a green room, and the third floor includes a purple room, an orange room, and Landmark 1.* *The drone’s movement is limited to one floor and not more than one  room at a time within this structured environment.
 This setup is crucial for guiding effective planning and decision-making processes within the context of our problem.*